 - Don’t eat Chicken of the Woods raw: Like most wild mushrooms, eating them raw can cause stomach upset – so cook them thoroughly before consuming to be on the safe side!

-- Avoid conifer or eucalyptus trees: It is crucial that you avoid Chicken of the Woods that is growing on the base of conifer or eucalyptus trees as these trees permeate the mushrooms with toxins that are absorbed into the flesh.
+- Avoid conifer or eucalyptus trees: It is crucial that you avoid Chicken of the Woods, which is growing on the base of conifer or eucalyptus trees, as these trees permeate the mushrooms with toxins that are absorbed into the flesh.

 Cleaning Chicken of the Woods

-It’s important to thoroughly clean your Chicken of the Woods, so start by separating the shelves carefully to access every aspect so that this cleaning process is simple and quick.
+It’s essential to clean your Chicken of the Woods thoroughly, so start by separating the shelves carefully to access every aspect so that this cleaning process is simple and quick.